cebernardi/helm-controller/docs/api/helmrelease.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>DependsOn may contain a dependency.CrossNamespaceDependencyReference slice with
+<p>DependsOn may contain a meta.NamespacedObjectReference slice with
 references to HelmRelease resources that must be ready before this HelmRelease can be reconciled.</p>
 </td>